JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 the reason why!”

-“Suspect you!” she exclaimed, her anger rising with mine. “_You Villain_, _I Saw You Take The Diamond With My Own Eyes_!”
+“Suspect you!” she exclaimed, her anger rising with mine. “_You Villain_, I _Saw You Take the Diamond With My Own Eyes_!”

 The revelation which burst upon me in those words, the overthrow which they instantly accomplished of the whole view of the case on which